 No word yet on how this is going to shake out, but hopefully all the parties involved will be able to reach a satisfactory agreement without having to get into a heated court battle or anything like that.

-You need Adobe Flash Player to watch this video. ....
-And now after more than two years she ...
+You need Adobe Flash Player to watch this video. ...
+The program will include performances by ...